New Study: Children with ADHD At Risk for Eating Disorders

 ADHD is often linked to unwanted weight gain and loss.
 Children with ADHD are sometimes underweight because medications suppress appetite.
-Adults with ADHD struggle with dieting because their chemical wiring increases dopamine-seeking cravings for carbohydrates.
+Adults with ADHD struggle with weight because their chemical wiring increases dopamine-seeking cravings for carbohydrates.

 The study evaluated 79 children between ages eight and 14 in the Baltimore area.
 It evaluated ADHD and LOC-ES with interviews, parental reports, and neuropsychological testing that measured impulse control.
 The children with ADHD were 12 times more likely to have LOC-ES.
 Additionally, researchers found that children in the sample who were overweight were seven times more likely to have ADHD.